curiousoffice/playbook/README.rst

 Spend time writing and rewriting a `great headline <http://www.copyblogger.com/magnetic-headlines/>`_.
 It helps you narrow your
 focus, figure out the purpose of the post, and catch the reader's attention.
-When writing a post, first move the Issue to the “Drafts” column.
+When writing a post, first move the card to the “Drafts” column.
 Then write the post in `Sophia <https://panel.sophilabs.io>`_, and be sure to add tags to the post.
 Tags help readers find related blog posts.
-When you’re ready for feedback from the team, move the issue to the “In Review” column and share the Issue URL with the team in Slack.
+When you’re ready for feedback from the team, move the card to the "Peers Review” column and share the card URL with the team in Slack.
 Based on the feedback you’ve received and your own judgement, make any necessary changes.
 Once the post is ready to be published, date it and change the status to “published”